-The oldest process-bearing organic-walled microfossil, Tappania plana, was first described in the Ruyang Group of China, ^{57,58} then reported in India59 and Siberia.
-60 In northern Australia, very well preserved populations of Tappania occur in the well-dated (1492 ± 3Ma to 1429 ± 31 Ma) Roper Group, northern Australia (ref.
+The oldest process-bearing organic-walled microfossil, Tappania plana, was first described in the Ruyang Group of China, then reported in India and Siberia.
+In northern Australia, very well preserved populations of Tappania occur in the well-dated (1492 ± 3Ma to 1429 ± 31 Ma) Roper Group, northern Australia (ref.
 40 and refs. therein).
-Population of Tappania plana comprises 20 to 160 μm vesicles that bear 0 to 20 or more heteromorphic processes (elongated extensions with variable morphology and length-25 to 60 μm) distributed asymmetrically about the vesicle surface (Fig. 1: 1-4).
+Population of Tappania plana comprises 20 to 160 $\mu$ m vesicles that bear 0 to 20 or more heteromorphic processes (elongated extensions with variable morphology and length-25 to 60 $\mu$ m) distributed asymmetrically about the vesicle surface (Fig. 1: 1-4).
 Processes communicate freely with the vesicle interior, have dark slightly expanded closed ends (Fig. 1: 1-3) and may branch (Fig. 1: 4).
-Specimens may also bear up to 3 bulbous protuberances suggesting reproduction by budding (Fig. 1: 4).
-Opening at the end of neck-like extensions could be a sophisticated excystment structure (Fig. 1: 1).
+Specimens may also bear up to 3 bulbous protuberances suggesting reproduction by budding (Fig. 1: 1).
 No prokaryote, at my knowledge, produces at once acid-resistant preservable walls, ornamentation and large size.
-The vesicle size; appendage diameter, number, distribution and morphology (branching, heteromorphic); and the presence of neck-like extensions in Tappania indicate an early eukaryotic cell with a cytoskeleton. ^{40,16} Futhermore, the irregular morphology and asymmetric distribution of processes and the budding in Tappania suggest that Tappania might have been an actively growing cell or germinating cyst rather than a metabolically inert spore as most Paleozoic acritarchs (organic-walled microfossils) are assumed to represent.
-40 microscopy; 1) specimen with possible excystment structure (opening at the end of neck-like extension); 2-4) specimens with heteromorphic processes distributed asymmetrically about the vesicle; 4) specimen with a branched process and bulbous protrusions interpreted as budding structures.
+The vesicle size; appendage diameter, number, distribution and morphology (branching, heteromorphic); and the presence of neck-like extensions in Tappania indicate an early eukaryotic cell with a cytoskeleton.
+Futhermore, the irregular morphology and asymmetric distribution of processes and the budding in Tappania suggest that Tappania might have been an actively growing cell or germinating cyst rather than a metabolically inert spore as most Paleozoic acritarchs (organic-walled microfossils) are assumed to represent.

+microscopy; 1) specimen with possible excystment structure (opening at the end of neck-like extension); 2-4) specimens with heteromorphic processes distributed asymmetrically about the vesicle; 4) specimen with a branched process and bulbous protrusions interpreted as budding structures.
 5-8) Valeria split (light microscopy); 6-8) ornamentation of closely spaced parallel ridges on the inner wall surface in SEM (6) and light microscopy (7,8).
 Scale bar for lophostriata, 1.5 Ga Roper Group, Australia (5-6) and 1.65 Ga Mallapunyah Fm, Australia (7,8).
-5) partially enrolled half vesicle, likely resulting from medial igure 1.
+5) partially enrolled half vesicle, likely resulting from medial -igure 1.
 Late Paleoproterozoic-early Mesoproterozoic eukaryotic microfossils.
-A) 1-4) Tappania plana from the 1.5 Ga Roper Group, Australia; 1-4) light = 32 μ m; 2, 3 = 38 μ m; 4, 5 = 52 μ m; 6 = 5 μ m; 7, 8 = 20 μ m.
+A) 1-4) Tappania plana from the 1.5 Ga Roper Group, Australia; 1-4) light = $32 \mu m$ ; 2, 3 = $38 \mu m$ ; 4, 5 = $52 \mu m$ ; 6 = $5 \mu m$ ; 7, 8 = $20 \mu m$ .
 Figure continued on next page.